thunlp/ReInfoSelect/README.md

 # ReInfoSelect
-Code and dataset of WWW2020 Paper **Selective Weak Supervision for Neural Information Retrieval**.
+Codes and datasets of WWW2020 Paper **Selective Weak Supervision for Neural Information Retrieval**.
 [Paper](https://arxiv.org/pdf/2001.10382.pdf)

 ![ReInfoSelect](ReInfoSelect.png)

 ## Datasets
-Data can be downloaded from [link](https://cloud.tsinghua.edu.cn/d/77741ef1c1704866814a/)
+Data can be downloaded from [Data](https://cloud.tsinghua.edu.cn/d/77741ef1c1704866814a/)

 Datasets include queries, qrels and SDM rankings (.trec) for ClueWeb09-B, Robust04 and ClueWeb12-B13.
 We also release the weak supervision relation, all anchor and 100K anchor files.
 However, We cannot release the document contents.

 ## Requirements
-This repository has been tested with `Python 3.7` and `pytorch 1.4.0`.
+This repository has been tested with `Python 3.7` and `pytorch>=1.0`.

 Other requirements include `texar_pytorch 0.1.1`, `allennlp 0.9.0`, `transformers 2.4.1`, `krovetzstemmer 0.6`, `nltk 3.4.5` and `pytrec_eval 0.4`.